Final Info

 - Tracing of recursive functions

-Topics from MT1 and the programming midterm are potential supporting material (you need to still basic syntax, loops, understand pointers, etc.)
+Topics from MT1 and MT2 are potential supporting material (you need to still understand pointers, linked lists, etc.) but heavy focus will be on (be sure you are very comfortable with):

 - Linked lists (single- and doubly-linked)